Red Emma's Radical Pavilion brings cutting-edge authors and ideas to the heart of the city.

 Charm City boasts a vibrant and constantly growing zine culture!
 Red Emma’s hosts a panel discussion with some of the most exciting newcomers to the scene, and longtime local favorites as well.

-Cherríe Moraga, This Bridge Called My Back: Writings by Radical Women of Color
+Cherríe Moraga, This Bridge Called My Back: Writings by Radical Women of Color (New Edition!)

 Legendary feminist, playwright, and activist Cherríe Moraga joins the Baltimore Book Festival for a rare Baltimore appearance to discuss the re-release and contemporary legacy of her groundbreaking collection, This Bridge Called My Back, co-edited in 1981 with Gloria Anzaldúa